Why did the narcissist leave me for someone else?

 Q: Was our relationship even real?

 A: Your love was real.
 You are real.
 The narcissist’s love was transactional.
 Healthy love is not conditional or transactional.
-That doesn’t make you naïve, it makes you open-hearted to a person who took advantage of your compassion and empathy.
+That doesn’t make you naive; it makes you open-hearted to a person who took advantage of your compassion and empathy.

 Q: Is the new person better than me?